alexdiwa/cocobuds/README.md

 ### 21. Discuss and analyse requirements related to information system security. ###

 We have built an app that involves information transfer between the user and a database.
-As such, we needed to consider security vulunerabilities at several points in this pipeline: the access/retrieval of data, the transfer of data and the storage of that data.
+As such, we needed to consider security vulnerabilities at several points in this pipeline: the access/retrieval of data, the transfer of data and the storage of that data.

 * Unauthenticated/unauthorised access: The identity of users should be authenticated so that their identity is known.
 This limits what the information the user is authorised to access, and what actions they can perform.
 In our case, users should only be able to view others users and search for users if they are signed up and logged in.
 Users should not be authorised to view other people's conversations and messages, or be authorised to edit or delete other people's profiles.